dusk-network/docs-public/src/content/docs/learn/core-components.md

 [Deep dive into Zedger](deep-dive/transaction_models/zedger)

-## Cryptographic primitives
+## Dusk primitives

 ![Elliptic Curves image](../../../assets/elliptic_curves.png)

 At the foundation of Dusk’s architecture are the cryptographic primitives - BLS12_381, JubJub, Schnorr and Poseidon.
 These cryptography tools provide the robust security and privacy features of the network.
+Besides these, we also make use of our own Merkle tree implementation called dusk-merkle, and our own PLONK proving system.

 ### BLS12_381